Rayhchs/Face-recognition/README.md

 ## Features

 * Face detection: Detecting faces in images or video streams.
+* Face alignment: Aligning faces to a standardized pose for accurate recognition.
 * Face recognition: Recognizing and identifying individuals based on their faces.